Regarding this issue, Vietnam Social Security responds as follows :

 - Infected with HIV/AIDS due to occupational accidents;

-- Having a reduced working capacity of 61% or more and having worked for 15 years in a special occupation or job in a non-business unit on the list issued by the Ministry of Labor, War Invalids and Social Affairs (now the Ministry of Home Affairs).
+- Having a labor capacity reduction of 61% or more and having 15 years of experience in a special occupation or job in the list issued by the Ministry of Labor, War Invalids and Social Affairs (now the Ministry of Home Affairs).

 How to calculate monthly pension

-Article 56 of the Law on Social Insurance 2014 and Article 7 of Decree No. 115/2015/ND-CP November 11, 2015 of the Government regulating monthly pension levels for people Labor is calculated by multiplying the monthly pension rate by the average level. monthly salary for social insurance contribution, including:
+Article 56 of the Law on Social Insurance 2014 and Article 7 of Decree No. 115/2015/ND-CP November 11, 2015 of the Government regulating the monthly pension level of the elderly Labor is calculated by multiplying the monthly pension rate by the average level. monthly salary for social insurance contribution, including:

 - The pension rate for female employees retiring from 2018 onwards is calculated at 45% of the average monthly salary for social insurance contributions corresponding to 15 years of social insurance contributions; then for each additional year of social insurance contributions, an additional 2% is calculated, with a maximum of 75% of the average monthly salary for social insurance contributions.